kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

 ## Prerequisites

 Your application must log to `stdout` or `stderr`, which is the recommended way by Kubernetes to [emit logs](https://kubernetes.io/docs/concepts/cluster-administration/logging/).
-That also will assure that the logs will be processable by Kubernetes primitives like `kubectl logs`.
+It ensures that the logs are processable by Kubernetes primitives like `kubectl logs`.
 Any other way of instrumentation is not supported yet.
 In the future, an OTLP push-based endpoint might be provided to send logs from the application to the collector/agent.

 ## Architecture